 Keep Time Math in One Place

-Handle the working total without splitting the problem between a phone clock and manual notes.
+Handle the working total and copy normalized date formats without splitting the problem between a phone clock and manual notes.

 How It Works